dwarvesf/WeAreHiring/culture.md

 ---
-tags:
-  - hiring
-  - career
-  - team
 title: Culture Handbook
 date: 2023-12-15
 description: Keep learning and growing.
 We started this team out of software practice advancement.
 authors:
   - nikki
   - duy
+tags:
+  - hiring
+  - career
+  - team
 ---

 ## Towards growth

 Keep learning and growing.
 We started this team out of software practice advancement.
 The continuous study lays the foundation for the future growth.
 Just like software, knowledge must evolve and be useful.
-We collect the lesson learned and input into our [**team knowledge base**](https://github.com/dwarvesf/brain).
+We collect the lesson learned and input into our [**team knowledge base**](https://github.com/dwarvesf/handbook/blob/master/knowledge-base.md).

 ## Purpose-built

-Everything we do comes with **[the purpose behind](https://github.com/dwarvesf/handbook/blob/master/purpose.md).** Good software is software that works and provide actual value.
+Everything we do comes with [**the purpose behind**](https://github.com/dwarvesf/handbook/blob/master/purpose.md).
+Good software is software that works and provide actual value.
 Effort is count when it's placed on things that matter.

 They are apps and systems for mass market.
 But they can also be a custom script to automate the build pipeline; a website for a non-profit organization, or an open source desktop app.

-## Effective > Productive
+## Effective > productive

 We try to work on things that create the most value possible in a certain amount of time.
 Know your priority and do things that matter.